How to Overcome Brain Fog

-Although brain fog is not a medical term, it is used to describe the feeling of confusion, forgetfulness, lack of concentration, and total mental clarity that some people experience.
+Although brain fog is not a medical term, it is used to describe the feeling of confusion, forgetfulness, lack of concentration and mental clarity that some people experience.
 People with brain fog may have trouble remembering things or concentrating on a thought or idea.

 At the cellular level, scientists believe brain fog has a direct link to high levels of inflammation and unbalanced levels of hormones that determine your energy, focus, and mood.
 These hormonal imbalances can cause the entire system to go into a tailspin; consequently, patients begin to experience the symptoms mentioned above.

 Anyone can experience brain fog, which usually occurs due to overwork, lack of sleep, increased stress, spending too much time on the computer, certain foods in your diet, or, in some cases, medication or medical condition.